 What does PATH do?

-- PATH is a support, information and advocacy service.
+- PATH is an information, advocacy and support service.

 - We aim to be of service to anyone who has a disability, of any age, as well as to their families, carers and friends.

 PATH aims to:

 - Promote the inclusion and meaningful participation of people with disability in their local communities

 - Help create a community where people are treated with respect, afforded justice and appreciated for their individual gifts and talents